 |Kangaroo Island (South Australia)

 |Whitsundays and Mackay region(Queensland)

-Each eligible region will be required to make a submission for projects that align with key criteria, including:
+Each eligible region will be required to make a submission for projects that align with assessment criteria (refer section 6 of the Guidelines), including:

 - Creates and retains jobs directly and indirectly related to tourism in the region

 - Drives interstate tourism, recognising that interstate tourism is only possible when borders are open..